pickleomar/maze_game/Readme.md

 ## Difficulty Levels

 - **Easy:** Larger paths and fewer walls, suitable for beginners.
-- **Medium:** A balanced level with moderately complex mazes.
+- **Medium:** A balanced level with moderately complex mazes and occasional key-based exits.
-- **Hard:** Narrower paths with more obstacles, for experienced players who enjoy a challenge.
+- **Hard:** Narrower paths with more obstacles, key constraints for unlocking the exit, and a more challenging layout.

 ## Game Development